Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 01 : Pilot/Scene 09 : Dunphy Household.md

 Phil: I am your friend!

 Hayley: Dad!
 Dad!
 Dad, you have got to talk to mom.
-She’s, like, completely freaking out and embarrassing me!
+She’s, like, completely **freaking out** and embarrassing me!

+> * ***freak out*** -- become very anxious, upset or afraid, or make someone very anxious, upset or afraid
+>
+>    * People just freaked out when they heard the news.

 Phil: Well, honey, your mom isn’t always as cool about things as I- (BB gun goes off)